 Dr. Howard Cabral and Dr. Jungwun Lee, faculty in the Department of Biostatistics, lead the consulting sessions.
 Please submit a request for an individual biostatistics consulting session here.

-Virtual Drop-In sessions are now available on Tuesdays from 11am – 12pm from January 7th to March 25th, 2025.
+Virtual Drop-In sessions are now available on Tuesdays from 12pm – 1pm from July 1st to September 30th, 2025.
 Please signup for a 30 minute session via the Sign-up Genius form.
-Once you have signed-up for a slot, you will be sent a Outlook Meeting request with Zoom Link shortly after.
+Once you have signed-up for a slot, you will be sent an Outlook Meeting request with Zoom Link shortly after.

 The CTSI’s Biostatistics, Epidemiology & Research Design (BERD) program provides researchers with comprehensive support in designing and carrying out research at the design, implementation, and analysis stages.
 As biostatistics assistance ranks among the top requests for CTSA services, BERD has generated a portfolio of solutions for the most common needs to ensure participation in the earliest stages of study development.